ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

   <figcaption>Chandra Taal</figcaption>
 </figure>

-Despite that, Chandratal was still very beautiful, clean and peaceful.
+Chandratal was still very beautiful, clean and peaceful.
 The small stream emanating from Chandratal and a wooden bridge looks like a setting from a fairy tale.
 I sat there around half an hour.
 When sun had set, I turned back towards Batal road looking for a place to camp.
 Most of the good places nearby were completely occupied by private organizations which was little disheartening.
-Anyhow I was able to find a place to camp besides some Paragon camping site.
+Anyhow I was able to find a place to camp besides some Paragon camping site marking the end of yet another trek of mine.

-Next day returned back to Batal.
+Next day was the journey back home day and I started my return walk to Batal.
-On the way to Batal from Chandratal, I was offered a lift by a jeep accompanying bikers.
-In Batal, I was able get hold of a jeep going towards Manali.
+On the way to Batal from Chandratal, I got a lift by a jeep accompanying bikers till Batal and from there I was able get hold of another jeep going towards Manali.
 Buses are not very reliable on this route.
-The driver of the jeep was in his teens and he was determined to reach Manali by lunch time.
 By afternoon, I was in Manali where I had lunch and explored the market until it was time for bus to Delhi.